-- 5.6.8 Traditional fisheries are a distinctive feature of the Solway coast.
-The traditional netting technique of haaf netting is still undertaken on the Nith and contributes to local distinctiveness.
-Stake nets, a distinctive feature of this coastal landscape, have slowly been lost. - 5.6.9 The former importance of the Solway and the Nith as transport routes is reflected in the remains of piers, harbours, and ship wrecks along the coast that add to the scenic quality and cultural heritage of the area.
-There are also some wartime remains evident.
+5.6.8 Traditional fisheries are a distinctive feature of the Solway coast.
+Stake nets, a distinctive feature of this coastal landscape, are slowly being lost.

+5.6.9 The former importance of the Fleet, Wigtown Bay and the Solway as transport routes is reflected in the remains of jetties, harbours, stake nets and ship wrecks along the coast that add to the scenic quality and cultural heritage of the area.
 Many of these features are falling into disrepair, and some will be lost to the sea.

-CULTURAL HERITAGE: Maritime heritage Key issues Opportunities Code Local distinctiveness of traditional fisheries Seek to raise awareness of the area's maritime heritage CH/Mh1 Disrepair and lack of uses of jetties and harbours Seek to recognise and encourage sustainable traditional activities which contribute to local distinctiveness, including traditional fisheries such as haaf netting on the Nith CH/Mh2 heritage Seek to conserve and interpret visible evidence of the former fishing and maritime history of the Solway, including jetties, quays, wrecks and examples of stake nets CH/Mh3 Develop educational and tourism opportunities CH/Mh4
+CULTURAL HERITAGE: Maritime heritage Key issues Opportunities Code Local distinctiveness of traditional Seek to raise awareness of the area's maritime heritage CH/ Mh1 fisheries Disrepair and lack of uses of jetties and harbours Seek to recognise and encourage sustainable traditional activities which contribute to local distinctiveness CH/ Mh2 Wartime heritage Seek to conserve and interpret visible evidence of the former fishing and maritme history of the Solway, including jetties, quays, wrecks and examples of stake nets CH/ Mh3 Develop educational and tourism opportunities CH/ Mh4 Encourage the consideration of protecting traditional netting when selling fishing rights CH/ Mh5